parkwaydental

 Periodontal Treatment

-Severely decayed or damaged teeth that seem hopeless may be salvageable through crowns, onlays, or buildups that restore structure and function.
-Modern dental materials and techniques allow dentists to save teeth that would have required extraction in the past.
+Severely decayed or damaged teeth that seem hopeless may be salvageable through crowns, onlays, or buildups.
+Modern dental materials allow dentists to restore teeth that would have required extraction in previous decades.

 Conclusion